Advice page for our buyers, please read all of it .

 Nails need the ocassional clip, be careful not to clip back past the quick, you can see where it starts, just look closely.

 Skin, If you start to see any sign of patchy, itchy skin get onto this right away, often it is nothing much, but it can be an outbreak of Demodex mites, you cannot see these little mites with the naked eye, dogs always have these mites but usually the dogs own immune sytem keeps their population at such a low level that they have no effect on the coat, however if the immune system is lowered through any sort of stress or even at puberty, you may see them causing an itch and hair loss, if this does not resolve on its own in a matter of weeks (as often it does) you need to get proper veterinary treatment, so do not neglect skin problems, some dogs also develop allergy problems, and it also pays to look up on the net which household plants or weeds may be in your environment that are known to be poisonous to dogs.
 Some plants and weeds will cause rashes or worse.
 Mozzie or midge bites will also cause itching.
-Food containing grain and preservatives can also cause both skin a gut problems in many dogs.
+Food containing grain and preservatives can also cause both skin and gut problems in many dogs.

 The lump that forms under the tummy scar on female pups is totally normal, it will be about the size of a cherry tomato and hard to touch, it will dissapear as puppy grows and is no problem.